roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/burning-firmware.md

 - Download the latest firmware [here](https://downloads.rakwireless.com/en/LoRa/RAK7204/Firmware/) for the RAK7204

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: Make sure to pick the appropriate bin file depending on the region you are in.
+ Make sure to pick the appropriate bin file depending on the region you are in.
 - "RUI_RAK7204_V3.x.x.x.H" supported regions are: IN865, EU868, US915, AU915, KR920, AS920, AS923
 - "RUI_RAK7204_V3.x.x.x.L” supported regions are: EU433, CN470
-Visit this [article](https:\/\/www.thethingsnetwork.org\/docs\/lorawan\/frequencies-by-country.html) for more information on your local TTN frequency plan.
+Visit this [article](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) for more information on your local TTN frequency plan.
 :::

 - Click "Choose File" then choose the firmware that you have just downloaded: